Environmental / Seasonal Allergies in Holmdel & Neptune NJ

-Allergies of the ear, nose and throat are extremely common and millions of Americans suffer from seasonal or perennial (year round) allergies.
+Allergies of the ear, nose and throat are extremely common and millions of Americans suffer from seasonal allergies or perennial (year round) allergies.

 Ear, nose and throat allergies are diagnosed by history, physical exam, and skin or blood allergy testing.
 Accepted methods of allergy treatment include avoidance, medicines, and immunotherapy.
-Avoidance of a known allergen is the most basic form of allergy therapy.
+Avoidance of a known environmental or seasonal allergy is the most basic form of allergy therapy.
 Unfortunately, avoidance alone may not always be effective and frequently difficult to adhere to.
 Examples of avoidance measures include, but are not limited to: allergen-proof pillow and mattress covers to reduce exposure to dust mites, not letting pets into your bedroom if you are allergic to pet dander, or avoidance of outdoor activities during pollen season if tree, weed, or grass pollen is the offending agent.

 There are many medications on the market that alleviate environmental allergy symptoms.
 These include: